bitcoin-dot-org/Bitcoin.org/_alerts/2017-07-12-potential-split.md

 ## After the event

+We will update this section with more information after {{start}}.
-No information available yet.
-Please wait for multiple trustworthy sources to state that the event is resolved before returning to normal Bitcoin use.
+Please wait until multiple news sources that you trust have stated that the event is resolved before returning to normal Bitcoin use.

 ## Document history